Total in Cart:

 Alcohol: 30%

-Contents: extract of Scutellaria baicalensis root in distilled water and organic grain alcohol.
+Contents: extract of Scutellaria baicalensis root in Distilled Water and Organic Grain Alcohol.
+This product is sulfur-free and chlorine-free.

 $